 Keep reading to learn more about the science behind using hydrogen peroxide as a cancer treatment and whether it actually works.

-In 1931, Otto Heinrich Warburg won a Nobel Prize for discovering that cancer cells use a process called glycolysis to produce energy.
-By contrast, noncancerous cells typically use a process called oxidative phosphorylation to produce energy.
-Sometimes noncancerous cells use glycolysis like cancer cells do, but only when there isn’t enough oxygen.
+In 1931, Otto Heinrich Warburg won a Nobel Prize for discovering that cancer cells use only glycolysis to produce energy.
+While normal cells sometimes use only glycolysis too, this occurs only when there isn’t enough oxygen.

-Researchers spent the next several decades trying to figure out how cancer cells survive without oxygen.
-Some developed a hypothesis that low oxygen levels actually cause cancer.
+Researchers spent the next several decades trying to figure out why cancer cells survive without oxygen.
+Some developed a hypothesis that low oxygen levels may actually cause cancer.

 This led to a belief that oxygenating compounds, including hydrogen peroxide, could kill cancer cells by flooding them with more oxygen than they could handle.